What is the biggest challenge you face?

 What advice do you have for other women in the industry?

-How has the working environment changed over time in the industry for women in the industry?
+How has the working environment changed for women over time in the industry?

 Where would you like to see the industry evolving with women in the industry in 10 years?

 My wish is to have mixed teams, in our operational teams and in the hotel management teams.
 Once again, to have balanced teams is good for everyone and good also in terms of results for the company.